-To the world, Indonesia is renowned for being the largest archipelago in the world, with more than 300 ethnic groups, that is blessed with abundant and diverse natural resources along with tourist destinations that boast breathtaking natural beauty such as Bali, Lombok and Raja Ampat.
+To the world, Indonesia is renowned for being the largest archipelago in the world and the 14th largest country by area, with more than 300 ethnic groups.
+It is blessed with abundant and diverse natural resources along with tourist destinations that boast breathtaking natural beauty, such as Bali, Lombok and Raja Ampat.
 However, there is more to Indonesia than just being one of the most popular travel destinations.
-Strategically situated close to the giant economies like China and India as well as neighbouring countries like Singapore and Malaysia, it is ideal to locate your investments and register your business in Indonesia.
+Strategically situated close to giant economies like China and India as well as neighbouring countries like Singapore and Malaysia, it is ideal to locate your investments and register your business in Indonesia.

 Furthermore, Indonesia has enjoyed steady economic growth in the past decade.
-In 2019, the country’s GDP reached 1119.19 billion USD, making it the largest economy in Southeast Asia and one of the top 20 economies in the world.
+Indonesia’s GDP is anticipated to hit US$1,385.00 by the end of 2023 and is projected to trend around US$1457.00 in 2024, making it the largest economy in Southeast Asia and one of the top 20 economies in the world.

 Table of Contents

 Why Expand to Indonesia in 2024